 Consistent with our private letter ruling described above as well as applicable Treasury regulations, we have developed, and our board of directors has adopted and utilized, a valuation model that determines the portions of our intangible assets (including goodwill) that are derived from and inseparable from our real property and our colocation and other real property rental businesses (as opposed to our TRSs' service businesses) and that are attributable to present and future "rents from real property" as discussed above.
 Accordingly, we believe that the portions of our intangible assets ultimately determined by our board of directors to be so derived and attributable are and will remain "interests in real property" or "real property" for purposes of Section 856 of the IRC.
-Because all or substantially all of our intangible assets (including goodwill) recorded on our financial statements, other than those allocated to our TRSs' service businesses, relate to current and future cash flows that are generally expected to derive from, be inseparable from, and qualify as "rents from real property" as discussed above, we believe that such intangibles are and will remain "interests in real property" or "real property" as discussed above, and is expected to continue to review, internally prepared valuation presentations, prepared in accordance with the adopted valuation model, which have assisted and will assist it in determining the nature and value of the assets shown on our financial statements for purposes of the IRC.
-Upon review and due consideration of each completed quarter's valuation presentation, our board of directors has determined, and is expected to continue to determine, to the maximum extent it is authorized and afforded discretion to determine such matters under applicable federal income tax laws (including goodwill) that were derived and inseparable from our real property and our colocation and other real property rental busin
+Because all or substantially all of our intangible assets (including goodwill) recorded on our financial statements, other than those allocated to our TRSs' service businesses, relate to current and future cash flows that are generally expected to derive from, be inseparable from, and qualify as "rents from real property" as discussed above, we believe that such intangibles are and will remain "interests in real property" or "real property" for purposes of Section 856 of the IRC.
+Following the close of each calendar quarter beginning with the first quarter of our first REIT taxable year, our board of directors has reviewed, and is expected to continue to review, internally prepared valuation presentations, prepared in accordance with the adopted valuation model, which have assisted and will assist it in determining the nature and value of the assets shown on our financial statements for purposes of the various REIT asset and income tests under Section 856 of the IRC.
+Upon review and due consideration of each completed quarter's valuation presentation, our board of directors has determined, and is expected to continue to determine, to the maximum extent it is authorized and afforded discretion to determine such matters under applicable feder